kpatel122/sparkpy-web-client/redesign/Docs/index.rst

    print("Welcome to sparkpy " + name)

    #create a chat box with the entered text
-   sparkpy.Chat(lewis,"Welcome to sparkpy " + name)
+   lewis.Chat("Welcome to sparkpy " + name)

 ~~~~~~~~~~~
 Collisions
 ~~~~~~~~~~~

 Collisions can be captured between two characters or primitives, using a callback function set with `SetCollisionHandler() <Source/sparkpy.html#sparkpy.SetCollisionHandler>`_ when a collision occurs, the callback function is called.
-The callback function must have two parameters which will be set to the ids of the two objects that collided
+The callback function must have two parameters which will be set to the ids of the two objects that collided.
+To retrieve a character object from the ids, use `GetCharacterFromID() <Source/sparkpy.html#sparkpy.GetCharacterFromID>`_

 """"""""""""""""""""""""
 Collision (non blocking)